 - Less maintenance, which saves you time and money

-Decluttering always helps me to get more perspective and to literally free up space for other things.
-I do not buy new physical things, it helps me to free up space mentally and physically.
+Decluttering always helps me get more perspective and free up space for other things.
+I do not buy new physical things.
+It helps me to free up space mentally and physically.

 3. Take A Step Back

 A lot of people are doing all that they can, when they can, without paying much attention to the things that it will cost them.
 If you want to step up your game, you might have to take a step back to get the overview.

 When you are doing too many things at once, it might be too overwhelming for you.
 If you’re feeling overwhelmed, taking a step back and making small changes can help.
 If you’re overwhelmed, this can result in you getting nothing done after all while still having the feeling of wanting to do it.
 Set your priorities and take a step back when you feel like you need it.